-They are extremely beautiful when designed and also in single pieces as they come in a literally endless number of styles and colors.
+They are extremely beautiful when designed, and also in single pieces.
+As they come in a literally endless number of styles, and color.
 Beautiful designs can be created with multicolored interlocking stones making it a unique pavement altogether.

 There are four generic shapes of paver blocks corresponding to the four types of blocks as below:

 Type A: Paver blocks with plain vertical faces, which do not key into each other when paved in any pattern.